 10. Restructure Your Business

-If you’re doing business as a sole proprietorship or partnership, it may be time to pick a new business structure.
+Wondering how to decrease taxable income as a sole proprietorship or partnership?
+It may be time to pick a new business structure.
 Many small business owners choose to do business as an LLC (Limited Liability Company).
 Why?
 Because it’s considered a “pass-through entity” that offers significant flexibility for the tax treatment of your business income.

 For example, an LLC can elect to be taxed as an S corporation.
 The business owner pays themselves a reasonable salary (which is subject to FICA taxes just like any employee’s salary).
 Then the rest of the LLC’s income passes through as a “distribution” of business income that is not subject to FICA taxes.
 Operating as an LLC and filing taxes as an S corporation can help you save significant money at tax time.
 It would help you avoid owing self-employment tax on a large portion of your income.

 If no such election is made and the LLC does not pay taxes as an S corporation then the LLC owner has to pay self-employment tax on all the business’s net earnings.
 This is the equivalent of the employer’s and employee’s share of FICA.
 For example, say the LLC has profits of $250,000 and it would be reasonable to pay the owner a salary of $100,000.
 Without an election, the owner pays self-employment tax on $250,000.
 With the election, the business and the owner each pay FICA only on $100,000.
 This can add up to thousands of dollars in tax savings.

 As of the 2018 tax year, one other advantage to structuring your business as a pass-through entity began.
 Owners of LLCs and other pass-through entities are now able to deduct 20% of their business income on their individual tax returns.

 There will be some limitations and exceptions to this pass-through deduction.
 For example, the deduction is phased out for owners of service businesses with a taxable income of $315,000 or more for married filing jointly/$157,500 for single filers.